natpev/SubTrak/README.md

 # SubTrak
-keep track of and print out a report for any monthly or yearly subscriptions or payments
+Keep track of and print out a report for any monthly or yearly subscriptions or payments